 The G403 Prodigy is a mouse that packs in all the workhorse features you could want for a decent price.
 This isn't the best overall mouse in terms of raw performance, but it's right up there with the best of them in the value you get.
 It gives you a maximum sensitivity of 12000 DPI as well as some incredibly detailed customization options so that you can mix up the RGB lighting and create a gaming experience perfectly suited to your favorite genres.

 This is also an ambidextrous mouse, and its smaller and more lightweight design makes it one of the best choices around if you prefer a fingertip grip.
-Advanced button tensioning allows for a smoother and more responsive clicking experience, and you can save up to five button presets in memory at once, so you can shift seamlessly between different gameplay styles.
+Advanced button tensioning allows for a smoother and more responsive clicking experience, and you can save up to five button presets on the on-board memory at once, so you can shift seamlessly between different gameplay styles.

 Logitech Gaming Mouse Buyer’s Guide

-If you’re a regular visitor to HotRate, you probably realize that this isn’t our first guide dedicated to gaming mouses.
-If you don’t have your heart set on a Logitech PC gaming mouse or you want to learn more about the specs and features you should pay attention to when shopping for the best gaming mouse, we invite you to read our review guide to the best gaming mouse in 2020 or our review guide to the best budget gaming mouse in 2020.
+If you’re a regular visitor to HotRate, you’ll probably realize that this isn’t our first guide dedicated to gaming mice.
+If you don’t have your heart set on a Logitech PC gaming mouse or want to learn more about the specs and features you should pay attention to when shopping for the best gaming mouse, we invite you to read our review guide to the best gaming mice or our review guide to the best budget gaming mice in 2021.
 Below, we’ll cover some general information on specs and features to pay attention to, but we’ll pay special attention to the unique features and specialties this brand offers with their gaming mouse models.

 Size and Shape

 Do you want a big mouse or a small one?
 Neither option is inherently bad, but different users will find their needs varying depending on the types of games they prefer and their unique gaming style.
-The biggest philosophical difference here comes down to precision vs. speed.
+The biggest ideological difference here comes down to precision vs. speed.
 Larger mice tend to be heavier and slower to control, but that makes them the best option if you’re looking for precise aim.
-If you love to fill the sniper role in first-person shooters, a heavier and larger sized mouse will be your best option.
-If you’re playing a frenetic game like an RTS or MOBA or you’re an FPS gamer who wants to be able to zip around the field easily, a smaller mouse might be the best.
+If you love to fill the sniper role in first-person shooters, a heavier and larger-sized mouse will be your best option.
+If you’re playing a frenetic game like an RTS or MOBA or you’re an FPS gamer who wants to be able to zip around the field easily, a smaller mouse might be the better for you.

 The size of your hands will also determine the right gaming mouse for you.
-A for the game mouse should leave all of the buttons accessible without you running the risk of accidentally hitting them, and it should feel comfortable in your hand regardless of how high stress things get.
+A gaming mouse should leave all of the buttons accessible without you running the risk of accidentally hitting them, and it should feel comfortable in your hand regardless of how high-stress things get.
 We suggest trying out a number of different gaming mouse models in person so you can get a feel for the sort of weight, size, and ergonomics that accommodate your specific needs.

-Once you start looking at professional gaming players seriously, you’ll recognize that there’s a whole array of techniques employed in things as simple as how you hold a gaming mouse.
+Once you start looking at professional gamers seriously, you’ll recognize that there’s a whole array of techniques employed in things as simple as how you hold a gaming mouse.
 Fortunately, identifying how you grip your mouse is one of the best ways to discover an excellent gaming mouse that can help you maximize your potential.
-There are three primary grip styles associated with mouses gaming, and they can have a major effect on what your best gaming mouse is going to look like.
+There are three primary grip styles associated with gaming mice, and they can have a major effect on what the best gaming mouse for you is going to look like.